aiidateam/aiida-core/docs/source/database/index.rst

     dictionaries/lists.
 These cannot be natively stored and therefore you either end up storing a JSON (therefore partially losing query capability) or you can even incur in problems.

-  * The generation of the transitive closure table is not yet supported by us, therefore you lose some very useful functionality (moreover since some features -- as the export feature -- rely on a valid transitive closure table, you may experience problems also with such features).

 .. _SQLite: http://www.sqlite.org/
 .. _PostgreSQL: http://www.postgresql.org/